 - To Store in fridge: Place leftover casserole in an airtight storage container in the refrigerator for up to 4 days.

-- To Freeze: Store leftovers in an airtight freezer-safe storage container in the freezer for up to 3 months. *I do not recommend freezing it if you are using cauliflower rice, as it does not freeze well.
+- To Freeze: Store leftovers in an airtight container in the freezer for up to 3 months. *I do not recommend freezing it if you are using cauliflower rice, as it does not freeze well.

 Terri Gilson